LillianWong/foam/tutorial/phonecat/1-concepts.md

 like `send`ing an email.
 They can define `isEnabled` and `isAvailable` to control their state in the UI.

-Templates are, at runtime, methods that return strings.
-But in the class definition, they are written in FOAM's template syntax and are compiled at class load time.
-The syntax is JSP-style, with several powerful features added.
-Templates make it easy to write reactive UIs with two-way data binding.
+FOAM has a UI library, `U2`, which can be used to generate UI elements of a web page.

-Templates will be discussed in more detail in
+`U2` will be discussed in more detail in
-[part 4]({{ site.baseurl }}/tutorial/phonecat/4-templates), more information about all
+[part 4]({{ site.baseurl }}/tutorial/phonecat/4-UI), more information about all
 three special kinds of methods is in the
 [appendix]({{ site.baseurl }}/tutorial/phonecat/8-appendix).